electronicbits/electron-resources/README.md

 # random-electron-resources
-Random articles found on the Internet of interest for developing electron applications
+Random list of articles found on the Internet of interest for developing electron applications

 ## Security